Hz-Lin/crochet_design/README.md

 - [Instagram](https://www.instagram.com/softiesfromlinzi/)
 - [Twitter](https://twitter.com/linzi_hz)

 I will try to keep all the IT related patterns free.
-But if you want to support me, you can also [Buy Me a Tea](https://www.buymeacoffee.com/hzlin)
+But if you want to support me, you can [Buy Me a Tea](https://www.buymeacoffee.com/hzlin)

 ## About this Repository

 Pease note that I will not add PDFs to this repository anymore.
 In stead I will add links of patterns to this MarkDown file.
 I will only share the links about IT related designs here, but you are also welcome to checking my other designs on my Blogger or Ravelry.

-There will be two sources of the patters:
+There will be two sources of the patterns:

 - my Blogger [softieslinzi.art](https://www.softieslinzi.art/), where you can see my patterns directly
 - my [Ravelry Pattern store](https://www.ravelry.com/designers/huizhi-lin), where you can download the pdf (you may need a Ravelry account)